Person at desk weighing the decision to pay off student loans or invest extra cash

 Does Loan Forgiveness Change the Pay Off Student Loans or Invest Math?

-In this scenario, redirecting every extra dollar toward investing — particularly maxing a Roth IRA at the $7,000 annual contribution limit for 2025 — is the clearly superior strategy.
+Redirecting every extra dollar toward investing, particularly maxing a Roth IRA at the $7,000 annual contribution limit for 2025, is the clearly superior strategy in this scenario.

-Key Takeaway: Borrowers on PSLF tracks should make minimum payments only — over $74 billion in balances have already been forgiven.
+Key Takeaway: Borrowers on PSLF tracks should make minimum payments only, as over $74 billion in balances have already been forgiven.
 Check your eligibility at the Federal Student Aid PSLF portal before making any extra payments.

 What Role Does an Emergency Fund Play Before You Pay Off Student Loans or Invest?

 Neither aggressive loan payoff nor investing should happen without a baseline emergency fund in place.
-The CFPB and most certified financial planners recommend 3–6 months of essential expenses in liquid savings before directing extra cash elsewhere.
+The CFPB and most certified financial planners recommend 3 to 6 months of essential expenses in liquid savings before directing extra cash elsewhere.

 Once your emergency fund is funded, the pay off student loans or invest question becomes active.
 High-yield savings accounts currently yield 4.5% to 5.0% APY at institutions like Ally Bank and Marcus by Goldman Sachs, which also affects where you park that cushion.
 For a current rate comparison, see our breakdown of CD rates vs high-yield savings accounts.

-Key Takeaway: Establishing 3–6 months of liquid emergency savings is a prerequisite to either debt payoff or investing.
+Key Takeaway: Establishing 3 to 6 months of liquid emergency savings is a prerequisite to either debt payoff or investing.
 Skipping this step risks forcing borrowers into credit card debt at 20%+ APR, which outweighs any benefit from extra loan or investment activity.
 See the CFPB savings guidance for benchmarks.

 How Should You Structure a Hybrid Approach to Pay Off Student Loans or Invest?

-A hybrid strategy works best for most borrowers in the 5–7% rate gray zone.
+A hybrid strategy works best for most borrowers in the 5 to 7% rate gray zone.
 The goal is to capture guaranteed investment benefits while still making meaningful progress on debt reduction.

 A practical framework used by many fee-only financial advisors follows this priority order: